COVID-19 Resource Hub

 Our Hospital and Clinics are Safe

-Routine and ongoing care shouldn’t wait.
 Our staff is committed to ensuring that Glacial Ridge Health System facilities continue to be safe places to work and receive medical care.
-We’ve implemented a number of safety protocols at Glacial Ridge clinics and hospital as well as additional safety measures for elective surgeries.
 We follow all Centers for Disease Control and Prevention (CDC) and Minnesota Department of Health (MDH) recommendations for safe, optimal care.

-COVID-19 symptoms have ranged from mild (or no symptoms) to severe illness.
-These symptoms may appear 2-14 days after exposure.
+COVID symptoms have ranged from mild (or no symptoms) to severe illness.
+These symptoms may appear 2-10 days after exposure.

 • Fever or chills